TiTiKy441/TorCSClient/README.md

 ### Selected apps

 In this mode application starts a [ProxiFyre](https://github.com/wiresock/proxifyre) process which proxifies all of the desired applications through tor.
-By uncheking the boxes next to the application icon, you can exclude applications from the proxification without removing them from the list.
+By uncheking the box next to the application icon, you can exclude a specified application from the proxification without removing them from the list.

 ## Additional info and setup